 The land which was part of the former site of Mainsforth Colliery was conveyed to Sedgefield District Council in 1974 and then in 1998 it was transferred to Ferryhill Town Council.
 It has now become a Recreation Complex with cricket square, bowling green and football pitches.

-One of the best known buildings in the town is the Town Hall which was built in 1867 on the site of old cottages provided for the poor.
+One of the best known buildings in the town is the Town Hall which was built in 1867 on the land vacated by the first St. Luke’s church using left over stone from the original building.
 This great building has served many uses over the years including a library and reading room but today houses the offices of Ferryhill Town Council.

 Andrew Mills The Murderer